pjotrp/bioruby-table/README.md

 with NA's, unless you add a filter, e.g.

     bio-table --merge table1.csv table2.csv --num-filter "values.count{|x| x==nil} > 0"

-Note that you may need to check/edit the column names after a merge.

 ### Splitting a table